 Figure 6.
-The relationship between travel days from Roza dam to McNary (McN) dam and fish size at the time of tagging of both groups (hatchery- and natural-origin) during 2015-2019 ([A.]); and the relationship between the average travel time (days) from release site (Roza dam bypass) to McNary dam and the average river flow during the months in which these fish were released for 2015-2019 ([B.]).
+The relationship between travel days from Roza dam to McNary (McN) dam and fork length at the time of tagging for hatchery- and natural-originSpring Chinook smolts from 2015-2020 ([A.]); and the relationship between the average travel time (days) from release site (Roza Dam bypass) to McNary Dam and the average river flow below Prosser Dam during the months in which the fish were released ([B.])

 3.4.
-Survival rate of hatchery- and natural-origin smolt
+Survival rate of hatchery- and natural-origin smolts

-Based on CJS model, the average survival probability from Roza Dam to McNary Dam for the populations (a combination of hatchery- and natural-origin smolt) released at Roza dam during 2019 was 31.6±6.60% (mean±SE), however the hatchery-origin survival rate was 31.8±7.00%, which was slightly higher than the natural-origin smolt (28.80 ±17.40% (see Table 2).
-A similar result was observed in 2017 and 2018.
-The results further showed the standard error of the mean for the natural-origin in 2019 was relatively larger than the error for hatchery-origin smolt estimates.
-The SE can be reduced if released population size increases.
+Based on the CJS model, the average survival probability from Roza Dam to McNary Dam for the pooled populations (hatchery- and natural-origin smolts combined) released at Roza Dam during 2020 was 38.30±21.0% (mean±SE), however the hatchery-origin survival rate was 50.2 ±34.0%, which was higher than that of the natural-origin smolts (14.2 ±11.8%; see Table 3).
+A similar result was observed in 2017 through 2019.
+The results further showed the standard error of the survival rate in 2020 was larger because fewer fish were detected at downstream dams in 2020 (Table 4).
+In fact, only 3 smolts were detected at all 3 dams with juvenile detection capability McNary, John Day and Bonneville.